 It has been an institution for many years now and in recent years its reputation has grown beyond the borders of South Dublin and Wicklow and now attracts visitors from around the world.
 The outdoor seating is fabulous on a good summer’s day, with views over the hills and valley’s.
 In winter the turf fires and old furniture make it an especially cosy spot for a drink or a bite to eat after a brisk walk.

-The pub has grown from a small local spot that dates back to 1798, to become one of the most famous tourist destinations.
-The kitchen serves an extensive menu, with about eight to ten hot and cold starters including fresh and cooked oysters, prawn cocktail, mussels, crab claws and Macroom Buffalo ricotta.
+The kitchen serves an extensive menu, with about eight to ten hot and cold starters including fresh oysters, prawn cocktail, mussels, crab claws and Macroom Buffalo ricotta.

 Main courses include a choice of seafood platters, ranging from the modest Aran with smoked salmon, crab meat and prawns up to the really serious Giant seafood platter which offers everything including a half dozen oysters, Dublin bay prawns on the shell and assorted seasonal shellfish.
 There is also a feather blade of beef, Tipperary loin of bacon and cabbage, succulent ribs topped with tiger prawns and a very good fish and chips.